Descriptive Statistics of the Genome: Phylogenetic Classification of Viruses: Algorithm

 \subsection{Training and Testing}

 Each dataset is split up randomly into a training set of 75\% of the data and a testing set of the remaining 25\%.
 The same cross-validation folds (training) and testing sets are used for all of the vectorizations.
-For the CCV and GV vectorizations, we perform transformations (Box-Cox and then standardization) on the data.
-Those transformations are calculated using only the training data.
-The same transformations are then performed on the testing data.
-To avoid having the transformations induce outliers on the testing set, values of the testing data are truncated at the maxima and minima of each component within the training set.
-The transformations are not performed for CV and NV, but cross-validation is used to select the best $k$ for the k-mer that makes up the CV.
-These are used as baseline performances.

-Since we perform cross-validation to determine optimal parameters, and because some of the labels are small in number, we require that a class label have at least 3 samples; 1 sample for testing and 2 for training.
+Since we perform cross-validation to determine optimal parameters, and because some of the labels are small in number, it is required that a class label have at least 3 samples; 1 sample for testing and 2 for training.
 Classes with fewer than 3 samples are removed.
+In practice, the viruses in these classes can be added back into the training set for the final model.
+The procedure for determining if a virus belongs to a new class is discussed below.
 We also require proportional distribution of the classes amongst the training and testing sets in addition to proportional distribution amongst the cross-validation splits.
-We use 10-fold cross validation where possible, and smaller where it is not possible.
+We use 10-fold cross validation where possible, and smaller where it is not.